The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Steele County?

-Steele County, North Dakota has 2 public high schools, along with 0 middle schools and 1 elementary schools.
+Steele County, North Dakota has 2 public high schools, serving approximately 100 students.

 What is the largest school district in Steele County?